IvanDLar/MOVU-Docs/wiki/Test Plan.md

 Unit Tests:

-- Upon PR creation an automatic pipeline will be in charge of running the application in a dockerized environment where we can run NodeJS 18 in a linux system, all dependencies for the project must be installed, and mock servers for stripe, redis, postgressql, elasticsearch.
+- Upon PR creation an automatic pipeline will be in charge of running the application in a dockerized environment where we can run NodeJS 18 in a linux system, all dependencies for the project must be installed, and mock servers for stripe, postgressql, elasticsearch.

 E2E: